streamr-dev/network-contracts/packages/smartcontracts/README.md

 npm run localDeploy
 ```
 to deploy the contracts into a locally running eth environment.
-Then follow the README in the theGraph_subgraph folder.
+Then follow the README in the streamregistry-thegraph-subgraph folder.

 <h3>Proxy contracts</h3>